Michael Teig

-Michael Teig (born 1968), is an American poet and a founding editor of the American literary journal, jubilat.
+Michael Teig (born 1968) is an American poet and a founding editor of the American literary journal, jubilat.

 Born and raised in western Pennsylvania in the City of Franklin, Teig holds a bachelor's degree in English from Oberlin College and a master of fine arts degree in Creative Writing from the University of Massachusetts Amherst.

 Teig attended the Kiski School in Saltsburg, Pennsylvania.
 Founded in 1888, this all-boys boarding school introduced him to arts.

 His first book, Big Back Yard (BOA Editions, 2003), was selected by Stephen Dobyns to receive the inaugural A. Poulin, Jr. Poetry Prize.
-Teig's poems have appeared in periodicals including FIELD, The Black Warrior Review, Crazyhorse, The Ohio Review, and The Gettysburg Review.
+Teig's poems have appeared in periodicals including FIELD, Black Warrior Review, Crazyhorse, The Ohio Review, and The Gettysburg Review.
 He is a founding editor of jubilat, a twice-yearly international poetry journal.

 Teig currently (as of late 2006) lives in Easthampton, Massachusetts, where he works as a freelance writer and editor.